 Updated May 2020: We’ve lost count of the number of people that have told us that their broadband connection is not working properly because an online speed test has reported low or highly variable speeds.
 We identify the best and worst online speed tests.
 You need to be very cautious with online speed tests.
 In most cases, because of the many factors involved, they may indicate that your broadband connection is performing much worse than it really is.
 It’s not […] .
 Click here to read the full article.

+New!
+As of 29th June 2020, Disney bit rates have improved and Dolby Atmos is now available.
+Here is our latest review: Finally Disney Plus in the UK Matches Bit Rates Used in the USA.
 After launching in the USA in November 2019, Disney Plus has finally arrived in the UK at one of the most challenging periods for the UK and the world.
-Disney has scaled back bit rates, which means that the promised Ultra HD 4k content – which is being streamed in lower than full 4k quality – does not look as good as it should.
-Also, the promised Dolby Atmos sound on many titles, which is still available in the USA, […] .
+Disney has scaled back bit rates, which means that the promised Ultra HD 4k content – […] .
 Click here to read the full article.